KaiGrassnick/py-thermotec-aeroflow-flexismart/README.md

 - FlexiSmart Gateway: Subnet is always 255.255.255.0
   - This is unrelated to this Project, but maybe interesting to know

-## Why this Project
-When i got my Thermotec AeroFlow® heater i was quite pleased by the product, but i figured out that the `FlexiSmart Gateway` module was not quite "smart" (atleast not in the way i would think of "smart").

-Why do i think it's not smart?
-There are only 2 ways of communication with the Gateway:
-- The APP for the SmartPhone (Android / iOS)
-- Alexa Skill

-There are some nice features already build into the Heater itself.
-Like automatic window open detection.

-__BUT__ i have Door / Window sensors at every Door / Window, so i would like to directly control the heater and stop heating as long as the window(s) are open.

-Or i want to go automatically in the anti freeze mode if i'm not in the area of my house.

-&nbsp;

-There are many many many reasons why i want an API / Client / Direct way to communicate with the Gateway / Heater directly from my own network.

-My Setup is based on [HASS (Home Assistant)](https://home-assistant.io), so i created this library / client project as a dependency for the hassio-integration.

 ## Note
 Any Trademark, Name or Product is only referenced, but this project does not hold any of these.